huggingface/distil-whisper/README.md

 In addition, we use a WER filter to discard pseudo-labels where Whisper mis-transcribes or hallucinates.
 This greatly improves WER performance of the downstream distilled model.

-For full details on the distillation set-up and evaluation results, refer to the [Distil-Whisper paper](./Distil_Whisper.pdf).
+For full details on the distillation set-up and evaluation results, refer to the [Distil-Whisper paper](https://arxiv.org/abs/2311.00430).

+## 4. Training Code

+Training code to reproduce Distil-Whisper will be published here shortly.
+We will also release more general code to distill Whisper for multilingual speech recognition, facilitating anyone in the community to distill Whisper on their choice of language.

-## 4. Acknowledgements
+## 5. Acknowledgements
 * OpenAI for the original Whisper [model](https://huggingface.co/openai/whisper-large-v2) and [codebase](https://github.com/openai/whisper)
 * Google's [TPU Research Cloud (TRC)](https://sites.research.google/trc/about/) programme for Cloud TPU v4s